 Yup.
 We did.
 And we're here to tell you why.

-A few weeks ago, as I wandered through Whole Foods on a rare, daughterless morning, I saw some delicious oat-y looking lumps behind the coffee-shop glass.
+A few years ago, as I wandered through Whole Foods on a rare, daughterless morning, I saw some delicious oat-y looking lumps behind the coffee-shop glass.
 I asked the woman about them, and she said they were tahini cookies.
-"Huh", said I to myself, "tahini!
+"Huh," said I to myself, "tahini!
 Knowing what I know about tahini, I could call that a little tiny meal instead of a cookie!"
 So I did.
-And it was awesome.
+And it was delicious.

 Now, I'm a pretty good cook.
 But baking, especially at altitude, is a different beast.
 I can bake when I have all the ingredients, and a recipe to follow religiously, and nobody distracting me whatsoever.
-But I can't just "bake stuff".
-Fortunately for me, and now for you, I know someone who can.
-I described the tahini-oat-heaven-ball to our babysitter and she worked her magic.
-We have called them Tahinookies, because, well, that's just a supremely fun word to say.
+But it took me a hot minute to come up with the right recipe for these babies.
+I call them Tahinookies, because, well, that's just a really fun word to say.

 So, try them!
 And, remember, this recipe was made at 6700 feet above sea level.
 So put that in your pipe and smoke it, because I have NO clue how to adjust it (or if it even needs adjusting) for sea-level living.